-As some of you might know I have a long line of reviewed Topping D/A converters.
+Topping D50s is the latest in the long line of Topping D/A converters I tried.
 Some of them I liked – D10, D30, and NX4, but some of them not so much – D50 and DX3 pro.
 The ones I didn’t like sounded too dry and overly analytical.
 To be perfectly honest, I was not that eager on testing D50 with Bluetooth and remote – because that’s exactly how D50s looked in my eyes.
 But you, my viewers and readers, asked for it repeatedly so I finally succumbed.
 I’m glad that I did.

 D50s is yet again centered around a pair of ESS SABRE ES9038Q2M chips, each of DAC’s is used for one channel.
 While 2nd generation XMOS USB XU208 is used as a USB receiver.
 The spec sheet is impressive and you can see it at the bottom of the page.
 Basically it supports all the formats and resolutions you could ever need.
 One can argue that there’s no MQA support, but MQA is not a format, rather a compression algorithm that is yet to prove it’s here to stay.